 - Tetanus is a serious bacterial disease that causes muscle spasms and breathing problems.

 - Tetanus is uncommon in Australia because of the widespread use of the tetanus vaccine.

-- If you get a tetanus-prone wound and you haven’t been immunised in the last 10 years (five years for pregnant women), you should visit your doctor as soon as possible.
+- If you get a wound that has a high risk of tetanus and you haven't been immunised in the last 10 years (five years for pregnant women), you should visit your doctor as soon as possible.

 - The best prevention against tetanus is immunisation.